Clicky

 Gelato Fantasy

-Gelato Fantasy serves the city’s best gelato, with classics like chocolate and vanilla, plus unique flavours like black cherry and pistachio.
+Gelato Fantasy serves Venice’s best gelato, including chocolate, vanilla, black cherry, and pistachio.
 Top with Venetian cream and your favourite toppings.

 Il Cornetto

-Enjoy ice cream, pastries, or crepes at Il Cornetto.
-Try gelato in a crispy waffle croissant with a wide variety of toppings.
+Il Cornetto offers ice cream, pastries, and crepes.
+Try gelato served in a crispy waffle croissant with a variety of toppings.

 Pasticceria Tonolo

-Known for the best doughnuts and tiramisu in Venice, Pasticceria Tonolo delights locals and visitors alike with over 150 five-star reviews.
+Known for doughnuts and tiramisu, Pasticceria Tonolo delights with over 150 five-star reviews from locals and visitors alike.

 Don’t leave Venice without trying traditional cicchetti—small finger foods like fried baccalà.
 Join a food tour or explore the restaurants above for authentic flavours.